 - Forbes ranks South Bend, Indiana as one of the best places for business and careers and #26 in the country for the cost of doing business.

 - Cost of living is 12% below the national average.

 - South Bend is about 1 ½ hours by car to Downtown Chicago, and a 2 ½ drive to Indianapolis.

-- Niche.com ranks South Bend as the 6th-best place to live in Indiana, with high ratings for housing, diversity, nightlife, and family living.
+- Niche.com ranks South Bend as the 6th-best place to live in Indiana, with high ratings for housing, nightlife, and cost of living.